-Alternate Solutions
+Performance Solutions

-If construction work for a building involved an alternative solution for a relevant performance requirement that includes a fire safety management procedure as a condition of the occupation and use of the building then the Alternate Solution/s are to be detailed in this section.
+If construction work for a building involved a Performance Solution for a relevant performance requirement that includes a fire safety management procedure as a condition of the occupation and use of the building then the Performance Solution/s are to be detailed in this section.

-First 5 Minutes was not aware of any Alternate Solutions for this building at the date of issue of this Plan.
+First 5 Minutes has not been made aware of any Performance Solutions for this building at the date of review of this document.